ICanBoogie/Common/README.md

 The following exceptions related to object properties are available:

-* `PropertyError`: Exception thrown when there is something wrong with an object property.
+* [PropertyError](http://icanboogie.org/docs/class-ICanBoogie.PropertyError.html): Exception thrown when there is something wrong with an object property.
-* `PropertyNotDefined`: Exception thrown when a property is not defined.
+* [PropertyNotDefined](http://icanboogie.org/docs/class-ICanBoogie.PropertyNotDefined.html): Exception thrown when a property is not defined.
-* `PropertyNotReadable`: Exception thrown when a property is not readable.
+* [PropertyNotReadable](http://icanboogie.org/docs/class-ICanBoogie.PropertyNotReadable.html): Exception thrown when a property is not readable.
-* `PropertyNotWritable`: Exception thrown when a property is not writable.
+* [PropertyNotWritable](http://icanboogie.org/docs/class-ICanBoogie.PropertyNotWritable.html): Exception thrown when a property is not writable.

 ```php
 <?php